Itsdaodao/tp/docs/DeveloperGuide.md

 **MSS**

-1. Devbooks prompts for command
-2. User inputs the pin command with a valid contact index
+1. User inputs the pin command with a valid contact index
-3. Devbooks marks the contact as pinned and updates its position in the contact list
+2. Devbooks marks the contact as pinned and updates its position in the contact list
-4. Devbooks shows a success message and displays the updated list with pinned contact(s) at the top
+3. Devbooks shows a success message and displays the updated list with pinned contact(s) at the top

    Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 User inputs pin command with an invalid contact index

-    * 2a1.
+    * 1a1.
 Devbooks shows an error message
-    * 2a2.
+    * 1a2.
 User inputs a new pin command with a valid contact index

-      Steps 2a1-2a2 are repeated until a valid contact index is entered.
+      Steps 1a1-1a2 are repeated until a valid contact index is entered.
-      Use case resumes from step 3.
+      Use case resumes from step 2.

-* 2b.
+* 1b.
 Selected contact is already pinned

-    * 2b1.
+    * 1b1.
 Devbooks shows a message indicating that the contact is already pinned Use case ends.